AguaClara/Textbook/AIDE/ProjectProposal.rst

 First Project Proposal
 ************************

-This draft proposal represents how AguaClara Reach (ACR) would work with a new Implementation Partner (IP) to provide hydraulic designs, technical support, training, and assistance procuring components.
+This draft proposal represents how AguaClara Reach (ACR) would work with a new Implementation Partner (IP) to provide hydraulic designs, technical support, training, and assistance in procuring components for the IP's **first** AguaClara plant project.
+It is anticipated that for subsequent projects the IP will require less technical assistance from ACR.

 .. _table_Abbreviations: